-The first assignment is due Wednesday September 11thth at 9am.
+The first assignment is due Wednesday September 10thth at 9am.
 Check this syllabus for other due dates, which are already determined to make time management easier for you.

-Note that some assignments have multiple parts: make sure to answer questions from each of the assigned chapters, as stated in the schedule.
+Note that some assignments have multiple parts: make sure to answer questions from each of the assigned chapters.

+Each homework is worth 20 points, and there are 10 homework assignments in total.
 To get the full 15% credit you must accrue at least 150 points (out of 200 points available).
-If you accrue less than 150 points you grade will be pro-rated.
-For example, 50 points earn you 5%.
+If you accrue less than 150 points your grade will be pro-rated.
+For example, 50 points earn you 5%, 136 points earn you 13.6%.
 If you get more than 150 points- good for you!
 Nonetheless, the maximum credit is for 150 points.